Chemistry Research at SUNY-ESF

 Graduate research laboratories are located in Edwin C. Jahn Laboratory, a state-of-the-art, 70,000-square-foot research facility.
 These labs are well-equipped for chemical, polymer, and biochemical research.

-Available instrumentation includes: ICP-OES, ICP-MS, FTIR, GC/MS, high resolution MS, stable isotope mass spectrometer, MALDI/MS, UV/VIS, fluorescence, LC/MS, liquid and solid-state multinuclear NMR (300, 600 and 800 MHz), and a complete thermal analysis suite (TGA, DSC, DMA).
-Ultra-structure study facilities include X-ray diffraction equipment, and electron microscopes.
+Available instrumentation includes: ICP-OES, ICP-MS, FTIR, GC/MS, high resolution MS, stable isotope mass spectrometer, MALDI/MS, UV/VIS, LC/MS, multinuclear NMR (600 and 800 MHz), and a complete thermal analysis suite (TGA, DSC, DMA).
+Ultra-structure study facilities include FE-TEM and SEM equipment.
 Chromatographic equipment includes instrumentation for analytical and preparative liquid and gas chromatography.
 Jahn Laboratory is equipped for the use of radioisotopes in research including a separate radioisotope laboratory.
 Liquid and solid scintillation counters, and a multichannel analyzer are available.

-Other facilities include cw and nanosecond pulsed lasers, Linux computers for computational chemistry and atmospheric modeling, membrane and vapor phase osmometry, solution light-scattering photometers, dynamic oscillatory viscometer, tensile/compression test unit, and network access to the Internet.
-Field equipment includes a 17-foot boat with low emissions engine, water and sediment samplers, in-situ sensors for major chemical and physical parameters, fixed wavelength radiometers and spectroradiometers, and an atmospheric monitoring station on the roof of Jahn Lab.
+Other facilities include cw and nanosecond pulsed lasers, Linux computers for computational chemistry and atmospheric modeling, membrane and vapor phase osmometry, solution light-scattering photometers, dynamic oscillatory viscometer, multi-orifice uniform deposition impactor, solar simulators, high temperature furnaces.
+Field equipment includes a 17-foot boat with low emissions engine, water and sediment samplers, in-situ sensors for major chemical and physical parameters, fixed wavelength radiometers and spectroradiometers, and an air quality monitoring station with mercury vapor analysis and speciation on the roof of Jahn Lab.

 Jahn Laboratory also houses the NMR and mass spectrometry facilities of Analytical & Technical Services.
 Jahn Laboratory is adjacent to our old home, the Hugh P. Baker Laboratory, which houses the other facilities of Analytical & Technical Services.